 Healthy Skin in your 50’s

 Menopause officially starts one year after your last period and with it brings a few unwelcome changes to your skin and hair.
 The reason is simply that your levels of estrogen, the female hormone, is dropping which can cause sagging, especially around the cheeks, jawline and neck and because your body stops making as much collagen – more lines and wrinkles take hold!
-And if that wasn’t enough …we also lose some fat under the Dermis and your skin’s elasticity drops.
-So here are a few changes that may happen to your skin and suggestions on how to cope 🙂
+If that wasn’t enough …we also lose some fat under the Dermis and your skin’s elasticity drops.
+So here are a few changes that may happen to your skin and suggestions on how to cope with skin in your 50’s :)

 Sun damage is going to show up now with age spots and larger areas of darker skin can appear on your face, neck, chest and hands.
 Skin cancer and pre-cancerous skin growths are more common now.